influxdata/influxdb-observability/README.md

 # InfluxDB Observability

-> This is experimental software

-This repository is a reference for converting observability signals (traces, metrics, logs) to/from a common InfluxDB/IOx schema.
+This repository is a reference for converting observability signals (traces, metrics, logs) to/from a common InfluxDB schema.

-The [InfluxDB/IOx storage engine](https://github.com/influxdata/influxdb_iox) is a new time series storage engine, currently under active development.
-Its design objectives include critical features for storing and querying observability signals at scale:
-- high cardinality
-- high capacity
-- high performance

 ## Schema Reference